pgawron/piotrgawron.eu/papers.md

   Numerical Shadow and Geometry of Quantum Entanglement’. *Journal of Physics A: Mathematical and Theoretical* 45 (41): 415309.
   <https://doi.org/10.1088/1751-8113/45/41/415309>.
-- Zbigniew Puchala, Piotr Gawron, Jarosław Adam Miszczak, Łukasz Skowronek, Man-Duen Choi, and Karol Życzkowski.
+- Zbigniew Puchała, Piotr Gawron, Jarosław Adam Miszczak, Łukasz Skowronek, Man-Duen Choi, and Karol Życzkowski.
 2011.
 ‘Product Numerical Range in a Space with Tensor Product Structure’. *Linear Algebra and Its Applications* 434 (1): 327–42.